 For the latter question, we can give you some guidelines.

-It would be best if you started by freezing everything and isolating your network so that no more damage can be done and so that investigators can look into the company’s security status at the moment closest to the data breach.
+It would be best if you started by freezing everything and isolating your network so that no more damage can be done.
+Then, investigators can look into the company’s security status at the moment closest to the data breach.

 Once you’ve done that, you can start to figure out what kind of vulnerability led to the data breach and how it can be fixed.
 This will probably take up a lot of time and require some external advice to ensure the vulnerability is remediated correctly.
 For help on these matters, you can always have a look at our Knowledge Base.

-Thorough work and open communication during the remediation can improve your standing with important stakeholders and lead to less tension in the next stage — the Aftermath.
+During the remediation, thorough work and open communication can improve your standing with important stakeholders and lead to less tension in the next stage — the Aftermath.

 So you found the vulnerability, fixed it, and your security seems fine now.
 However, this does not imply the end of it…

-You will have to deal with several things affecting your business in the time coming.
-You will experience the indirect impacts of a data breach that will keep you busy for quite some time.
+You will have to deal with several things affecting your business in the coming time.
+First, you will experience the indirect impacts of a data breach that will keep you busy for quite some time.
 And you will have to deal with a lot of grief.

-Primarily, some customers, suppliers, business partners or the government might file a lawsuit or penalize you for not handling their data well enough.
+Primarily, some customers, suppliers, business partners, or the government might file a lawsuit or penalize you for not handling their data well enough.
 Especially for companies in the EU, the new GDPR leads to significant penalties for insufficient personal data supervision.
-This will not only lead to a lot of legal costs and hours spent but also to public knowledge of your data breach, which will also have an impact on the second issue…
+This will lead to many legal costs and hours spent, and public knowledge of your data breach will also impact the second issue…

 You will need a lot of time to regain your customers’ trust.
 Depending on how well you managed the breach and how dependent your customers are on your service or product, you will need to rebuild your reputation and show that you have learned from your prior security deficit.